Get Started with the Agent API

 This curl command creates a new agent session with the Agent API.

-When this call succeeds, you receive a response with a session ID and additional links.
+When this call succeeds, you receive a response with a session ID and additional info.
+Use the session ID to continue the conversation with the agent.

 Congratulations, you’ve successfully started using the Agent API!
 To continue using the API, see Agent API Examples and the Agent API Postman Collection.